Zequez/logseq-vault/pages/%2356 Possibilitators Brazil with Clinton Callahan (29 August 2022).md

 	- The [[Possibilitator Training]] is only about Creating.
 - We discovered in our [[Heal From School Lab]]  that everybody is still on [[School]].
 	- Painful realization.
 	- We come into Possibilitator Training and "it's not a bar, it's not a job, so it's gotta be school".
 There is so many places we can go to.
-The question is: "What are your practices for Being Out of School?"
+The question is: "What are your practices for [[Being Out Of School]]?"
 		- Write in your [[Beep!
 Book]] for 3 minutes, what are your  [[Possibilitator Practices]]?
 The ones you are doing yesterday, today, and tomorrow.
 So we can talk about our Possibiliator Practices.
 It's not possible to practices 150 things at the same time; we need like 3 or 4.
 So write 3 or 4 practices that you are trying right now.
 		- Clinton says that the practices for him are:
 			- [[Having a Small Now]]